-We have published a feedback statement, summarising the submissions we received on the proposals, and the policy decisions taken in response to those submissions.
+We published a feedback statement on 20 July 2022, summarising the submissions we received on the proposals, and the policy decisions taken in response to those submissions.

-We are planning to implement the changes to the bank disclosure requirements in time for disclosure statements with a reporting date of 30 September 2022.
-We are making recommendations to the Minister of Finance to get Amending Orders in Council made to achieve that.
+We planned to implement the changes to the bank disclosure requirements in time for disclosure statements with a reporting date of 30 September 2022 [now 31 December 2022 – see above].
+We made recommendations to the Minister of Finance to get Amending Orders in Council made to achieve that.
 The text of the two Amending Orders following the consultation is here:

 - Amending Order for assurance reports on disclosure statements: New Zealand-incorporated banks (PDF 434KB)